gilith/opentheory/README.md

     path/to/opentheory help

-A more serious test is to install the [standard theory library][] using the command
+A more serious test is to install the [standard theory library][StandardTheoryLibrary] using the command

     path/to/opentheory install base